 This is very important in the sport of hockey and is what helps create separation between you and your opponent.

-I believe agility and how it relates to all athletes is a reactive agility rather than just being able to move around objects well like you see with agility ladders.
-True agility is being able to react to a stimulus and and then taking appropriate action to avoid it.
+I believe agility and how it relates to all athletes is a reactive agility rather than just being able to move around objects like you see with agility ladders.
+True agility is being able to react to a stimulus and then taking appropriate action to avoid it.

 An example of this would be a forward skating in on a defensemen and then being able to stick handle around them for a shot on net.

 If you’re looking at hockey training as a system of different levels of components of a workout, strength is definitely on the ground floor.
 It is the fundamental component and foundational level that power, speed, and explosiveness are built upon.

 Strength is how heavy an object you can lift. the stronger your legs are or hips for example, the easier it is for you to move yourself around the ice.
 You also don’t want to just focus on one body part. your whole body works as a unit to improve performance.

 For older hockey players, hypertrophy, which is the size of your muscles, helps them when you get to the age of body contact.

 If you happen to be a player that is strong for the amount of muscle mass you carry, meaning if you carry a substantial amount of muscle, yet move extremely fast the greater force you can apply to your opponent making it easier to separate them from the puck.

 Core stability and having a strong core in all spheres is what makes you more effiencent of translating force created by your lower body and transferring it to your upper body.

 Think of it this way, when taking a slap shot you are pushing hard into the ice the reaction force comes back through the ice through the lower limbs and then transferred through your core up into the upper body then applied through the hockey stick and acts upon the puck.